 Keyboarding and character set support

-The Arabic script font packages do not include any keyboarding helps or utilities.
+This font does not include any keyboarding helps or utilities.
 If you cannot use the built-in keyboards of the operating system, you will need to install the appropriate keyboard and input method for the characters of the language you wish to use.
 If you want to enter characters that are not supported by any system keyboard, the Keyman program can be helpful on Windows, macOS, Linux, Android and iOS systems.
-Also available for Windows is MSKLC.
-For other platforms, XKB or Ukelele can be helpful.

 Other suggestions are listed here: Keyboard Systems Overview.